- ICH GCP

 I. To evaluate the quality of life outcomes for patients with diffuse midline gliomas of the pons.

 II.
-To estimate the time to progression after the second hypofractionated radiation course of 25 Gy in 10 fractions in patients with diffuse midline glioma of the pons, calculated from date of diagnosis.
+To estimate the time to progression after the second hypofractionated radiation course of 25 Gy in 10 fractions, calculated from date of registration and separately from primary tumor diagnosis date.

 III.
 To estimate progression free survival intervals for patients after each hypofractionated radiation treatment course.